prettier/prettier/docs/comparison.md

 ---
 id: comparison
-title: How does it compare to ESLint/TSLint/stylelint, etc.?
+title: Prettier vs. Linters
 ---

+## How does it compare to ESLint/TSLint/stylelint, etc.?

 Linters have two categories of rules: